vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-logaas-integration/install-advanced-logaas-integration.md

    1. Go to [VK Cloud personal account](https://msk.cloud.vk.com/app/en).
    1. Select [project](/en/tools-for-using-services/account/concepts/projects), where the cluster will be placed.
    1. Go to **Containers** → **Kubernetes clusters**.
-   1. Click on the name of the desired cluster.
+   1. Click on the name of the required cluster.
    1. Go to **Addons** tab.
    1. If there are already installed add-ons in the cluster, click on the **Add addon** button.
    1. Click the **Install addon** button on the `logaas-integration` add-on card.
-   1. Select the desired add-on version from the drop-down list.
+   1. Select the required add-on version from the drop-down list.
    1. Edit if necessary:

       - the selected version;